bramkuijper/bramkuijper.github.io/devguide/devguide_kuijper.md

 ## <a name="Windows"></a>OK, installation done.
 Now build a c++ program and run it.
-1. First, acquainted with some commonly used Unix
+1. First, acquainted with some commonly used Unix commands